 As part of our wider engagement work we have been able to reach out to a large range of audiences throughout coastal communities in the Strategy area.
-This has been achieved by producing strategy newsletters, contributing to both Parish and Town council community newsletters, extensive coverage in the local media, and attendance at community group meetings.
+This has been achieved by producing strategy newsletters, contributing to both Parish and Town council community newsletters, extensive coverage in the local media, attendance at community group meetings and through our extensive online and offline consultation survey of preferred options.